home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 ## Defining your config flow

-Config entries uses the [data flow entry framework](data_entry_flow_index.md) to define their config flows.
+Config entries use the [data flow entry framework](data_entry_flow_index.md) to define their config flows.
 The config flow needs to be defined in the file `config_flow.py` in your integration folder, extend `homeassistant.config_entries.ConfigFlow` and pass a `domain` key as part of inheriting `ConfigFlow`.

 ```python
 from homeassistant import config_entries